Why It Exists

 Elasticsearch, PostgreSQL, Spark

-CockroachDB — Distributed SQL database surviving any failure
+CockroachDB — Distributed SQL that actually survives failures

 Category: Databases